practicalli/clojure/quick-reference.md

 (- 2 3)
 (+ 1 2 3 4 5 6)

-; showing the advantage of prefix notaition for helping you ; follow the values of the expression
+; showing the advantage of prefix notation for helping you ; follow the values of the expression

 (+ 1 2 (+ 1 2) (* 2 2) (/ 25 5) (- (- 12 18)))